sbracaloni/mlv-tools/tutorial/use_case1.md

 ## 1. Split Dataset

-This pipeline step is based on the `01_Extract_dataset.ipynb` **Jupyter notebook**.
-It loads data downloaded in setup and splits them into a train or a test data set.
+The first step of this pipeline is done in `01_Extract_dataset.ipynb` **Jupyter notebook**.
+It loads the input data (downloaded during the setup steps) and it splits it into 2 datasets: one to train and one to test the model.
 |||
 | :--- | :--- |
 | **Step Input**: | `./poc/data/20news-bydate_py3.pkz` |